rizi85/rizi85.github.io/_posts/ai/2024-10-17- partners-in-crime-subdomain-enumeration.md

 ### 2. Automating OSINT and Data Correlation

 AI is particularly effective at combing through massive datasets to extract useful information.
-By automating OSINT (Open Source Intelligence) collection, you can gather public information on `abcxyz.com` from a wide variety of sources—such as DNS records, public code repositories, historical data from `Wayback Machine`, and even seemingly mundane mentions on social media.
+By automating OSINT (Open Source Intelligence) collection, you can gather public information on `abcxyz.com` from a wide variety of sources such as DNS records, public code repositories, historical data from `Wayback Machine`, and even seemingly mundane mentions on social media.

 For instance, you could use an AI-powered script that scrapes data from sources like `VirusTotal`, `CRT.sh` (which provides historical SSL certificate data), or GitHub, and then cross-references those with information from tools like `SecurityTrails` or `Shodan`.
 AI can then parse through these large datasets to identify patterns or mentions of subdomains, even in contexts where they might not be explicitly listed.